 AARP Hearing Center

 Whether you are among them depends on your income.
 If you live on Social Security alone, it’s unlikely you bring in enough money for your benefits to be taxed.
-If you have other income sources, such as work or retirement account withdrawals, chances are higher that you will owe taxes on some of your benefits.
+If you have other income sources, such as work or retirement account withdrawals, there’s a greater chance you’ll owe taxes on some of your benefits.

 Contrary to another common misperception, you don’t stop paying taxes on your Social Security when you reach a certain age.
 Income, and income alone, dictates whether you owe federal taxes on your benefits.